 As part of our mission of training a new generation of artists, exemplary students from the studio will be invited to perform in The Russian Arts Theater and Studio’s various productions taking place each season.
 While TRATS regularly auditions actors for upcoming roles, preferences are given to current students who show professionalism, commitment and promise.
 At the core of our casting preference is the ethical actor--a performer who understands that the creative environment is difficult to build yet easy to destroy, that openness, courtesy and respect are the crucial elements that glue together a successful collaboration.

-RUSSIAN THEATER LAB: WORKSHOP FOR ACTORS
+8-WEEK WORKSHOP FOR ACTORS

 Award-winning Russian director Aleksey Burago leads this weekly workshop aimed at expanding the actor's imagination, creative concentration, ethics and a sense of play on stage through the acting principles devised by Konstantin Stanislavsky, Michael Chekhov, as well as contemporary theater directors working in Russia today.
 Presence on stage begins with a courageous and joyful spirit.
 An actor must learn the difference between a cliched imitation cloaked as "naturalism" and a bold, human response.
 Through discussions, group exercises, theater games, improvisations and scene-work, students are guided towards acquiring the tools for an living, expressive and truthful performance.